 The company manages its exposure to liquidity risk through a naturally low level of debtors, maintaining a diversity of funding sources and the spreading of debt repayments over a range of maturities.
-The hospitality sector has faced a number of challenges which could impact liquidity.
 To manage liquidity risk, the company prepares regular working capital forecasts to assess cash requirements.
-The risk posed by liquidity has been considered and we are satisfied, with the support of the company's controlling shareholder if necessary, there is sufficient funding available in the company to meet its requirements.
+The risk posed by liquidity has been considered and the directors are satisfied that there is sufficient funding available in the company to meet its requirements.